-You have the right to have the best care for you if you are adopted or living in foster care.
+I have the right to have the best care if I am adopted.

 Article 21 of the UNCRC says that when a child or young person is adopted or living in foster care, their best interests should come first.
 People should listen to what they want, and should take this into account when making decisions about where they live.